-Members of TLU's various giving societies are individuals who have supported the university throughout their entire lives.
+Members of TLU's various giving societies are individuals who have supported the university either through lifetime giving or their estate.

 Believing In TLU's Mission